victor-marino/indexa-gsheets-history/README.md

 # Indexa Capital Google Sheets history
 You can use this Google Apps Script to automate the process of fetching your daily account positions from Indexa Capital and writing them to a Google Sheet file in your own Google account.

+Useful for:
+* Keeping track of the value of your portfolio within your own spreadsheets, without having to login to your account or pull out any exports.
+* Build the price history of instruments that do not have a publicly available NAV, such as Indexa's own pension plans for self-employed workers.

 # Usage

 ## Setting up the script